saurabh260120/edgeai-gst-apps-defect-detection/README.md

 ## Surface Crack dataset Overview
 Concrete surface cracks are major defect in civil structures.
 Crack detection plays a major role in the building inspection, finding the cracks and determining the building health.

-This Project uses Object detection in **Edge AI Studio** to detect the defect and make bounding boxes around them.
+This Project uses Object detection in **Edge AI Studio** to train and compile the model.

 # How to Train Your Own Model Using EDGEAI-STUDIO